ErikNoren/entitypicker/README.md

 Here's a [live demo](http://htmlpreview.github.com/?https://github.com/ErikNoren/entitypicker/blob/master/entitypickerdemo.html?v=8) to check out some of the features.

+**New in 0.4.3**

+* Added a new callable function `` which will update the autocomplete's source.
+This is most useful for local data changes.
+It does not udpate any other settings like minLength, delay, etc.

 **New in 0.4.2**

 * Added a new style `entityPickerUnresolved` which is added to the autocomplete input box if focus is lost before an option is selected.
 It's removed on focus in.
 This allows for styling to hint to a user that their value is invalid and won't be saved.